alioh/alioh.github.io/_posts/2019-7-12-DSND-Capstone-Project.md

 <img src="https://alioh.github.io/images/2019-7-12/model_result.jpg">

 <p align="left">From the previous table, we can see that we scored 100% accuracy in the training and testing data sets on 4 models.
-To avoid over fitting I will choose Logistic Regression since it got good results 65% on training and 80% on testing data sets.<font size="1" color="white"> e</font> </p>
+To avoid over fitting I will choose <b>Logistic Regression</b> since it got good results 65% on training and 80% on testing data sets. <b>Logistic Regression</b> is better used here since we have few binomial outcomes (BOGO = 1, discount = 2, informational = 3).
+It is good here because we have good amount of data to work with.<font size="1" color="white"> e</font> </p>

+<h2 align="left">Conclusion</h2>
+<p align="left">In this project, I tried to analyze and make model to predict the best offer to give a Starbucks customer.
+First I explored the data and see what I have to change before start the analysis.
+Then I did some exploratory analysis on the data after cleaning.
+From that analysis I found out that most favorite type of offers are <b>Buy One Get </b> (BOGO) offers and <b>Discount</b> offers.
+I digged deep to see who and what type of customers we have and noticed that <b>Females</b> tend to complete offers more than males with <b>56</b> completion of the offers they received.
+Where <b>Males</b> completed only <b>43.18</b> from the offers they received.
+But our current data shows that we gave <b>males</b> more offers since they have more transactions than females with total number of <b>72794</b> transactions, where females only had <b>49382</b> transactions.
+In conclusion, the company should give more offers to <b>Females</b> than <b>Males</b> since they have more completed offers.
+And they should focus more on <b>BOGO</b> and <b>Discount</b> offers since they are the one that tend to make customers buy more.<font size="1" color="white"> e</font></p>

+<h2 align="left">Improvements</h2>
+<p align="left">I think I got to a point where we have good results and we understand the data we have very well.
+But to make our results even better, I would try to improve my data collection and fix issues I have with NaN values.
+I will also try to get even more data like location and when the transaction were completed, which branch and what time of the day.
+All these data can help us know when and where to give our offers.
+Also having more data is always good think to help us improve our model results.<font size="1" color="white"> e</font></p>

 <p align="left">
 To see more detailed analysis with numbers and codes, check the project Github repository <a href='https://github.com/alioh/DSND-Capstone'>here</a>.<font size="1" color="white"> e</font> </p>